espositoandrea/Make-to-Batch/docs/index.rst

      -h, --help            show this help message and exit -v, --version         show program's version number and exit -i INPUT, --input INPUT
                            set the makefile to be converted.
-Defaults is './Makefile'
+Defaults to './Makefile'
      -o OUTPUT, --output OUTPUT
-                           set he name of the output batch file.
-Defaults is './make.bat'
+                           set the name of the output batch file.
+Defaults to './make.bat'

 Indices and tables